 To maximize safety on campus, the University Police Department strongly encourages anyone with knowledge about any crime, suspicious activity, or unsafe conditions on campus to make an immediate report to the University Police in person or by telephone.
 Reporting does not mean you must take legal action-it may, however, help police officers stop further incidents as well as help them keep the community informed about criminal activity.
 To make a report in person, come to the University Police Department, which is located in the Craiger House.
-To make a report by phone, call UPD (205) 652-3602.
+To make a report by phone, call UPD from any phone on campus at 5555 or 205-652-5555 or (205) 652-3602.
 911 calls are answered by Sumter County E911 and relayed to the UWA Police Department.
 Please be prepared to provide information describing the situation to police communications.
-In emergency situations, including fires and medical emergencies, you may call 205-652-3602 or 911.
+In emergency situations, including fires and medical emergencies, you may call 5555 or 205-652-5555 or 205-652-3602 or 911.